CoDkid2006/BoTN_Save_Editor/README.md

 # GUIDE
 Place editor in save directory or change files paths to save directory.

 MODIFY LOGIC IN MAIN TO PREFORM DESIRED EDITS.
 Default logic is a bit identity check for the editor.
 Save editor requires basic knowledge of python as users will need to program the logic for the edits they desire.
+A list on some examples can be found here <link>https://github.com/CoDkid2006/BoTN_Save_Editor/wiki/Examples#examples</link>

 To execute run 'python NephelymSaveEditor.py'